Kosmokleaner/KosmoRay2/ReadMe.txt

   "App3": ray tracing, Constructive Solid Geometry (CSG) Intersection of sphere and 3d mesh object

 Code style (not yet fully executed):
-* no hungarian notation, todo: remove m_
+* no hungarian notation, todo: remove m_ ?
 * Camel case for functions/methods/member variables
 * No "." at end of comments that are not sentences
 *

 todo:
+* support multiple vertex buffer for ray tracing
 * raytrace scene object
 * fix window resize in App3
 * shader class